n00bytes/Script-to-Go/README.md

 Vulnerability Scanning using:
   * Nuclei

-This tool will also perform DNS queries againts the discovered subdomains and compare with your supplied target file to avoid any out-of-scope scanning.
+This tool will also perform DNS queries againts the discovered subdomains and compare it on your supplied target file to avoid any out-of-scope scanning.

 Credit to the following for creating these awesome tools.
   * https://github.com/projectdiscovery/